 • PhD in Sound Recording (focusing on psychoacoustic engineering)

 Research in the Department of Music and Media brings together a broad range of interconnected disciplines including musicology, composition, performance, creative practice, digital arts, and psychoacoustic engineering.
 Our research within these areas is particularly distinguished by strategic emphasis and the development of innovative relationships between theory, analysis and creative practice in the Arts from the nineteenth century to the present day.

-The School is highly collegiate, with a close-knit and supportive academic environment.
-It is home to the Institute of Sound Recording, one of the world's leading centres for research in psychoacoustic engineering and sound perception.
-Our musical research and composition achieves wide international circulation through established scholarly channels and broadcast media.
+The Department offers a close-knit and supportive academic environment with appropriate research training and infrastructure.
+It is home to the Institute of Sound Recording, one of the world's leading centres for research in psychoacoustic engineering and sound perception, and the International Guitar Research Centre which hosts regular large-scale international conferences.
+Our music research and composition achieves wide international circulation through established scholarly channels and broadcast media.
 We are principal organisers of the Guildford International Music Festival.
-Facilities include industry-specification sound-recording studios, music-practice rooms and venues for concert performance and musical theatre.
+Facilities include industry-specification sound-recording studios, music-practice rooms, edit suites, Mac labs, and venues for concert performance.